 It should be little surprise that lenders take a long look at the financial strengths and weaknesses of potential borrowers before approving them for mortgage loans.
 Mortgage lenders want to make sure that customers can truly make their monthly mortgage payment, without stretching their finances too thin.
 This is for the benefit of the borrower as well as the lender!

-Here is what lenders will look at when determining whether you qualify for a mortgage loan.
+Here is what lenders will typically look at when determining whether you qualify for a mortgage loan.

-Your three-digit credit score has become an important number.
+Your three-digit credit score is an important number.
 Lenders consider this score when they are determining who to lend to and at what interest rate.

-That is because borrowers with low credit scores have a history of missing car loan, credit card or student loan payments.
+That's because borrowers with low credit scores have a history of missing car loan, credit card or student loan payments.
 They might also have a bankruptcy or foreclosure in their past.
 Alternatively, maybe they are saddled with high credit card debt.
 All of these missteps will lower a credit score.
-Lenders are wary about lending money to borrowers with histories of missed payments.
+Lenders are understandably wary about lending such a large amount of money to borrowers who have not managed credit well in the past.

 If your credit score is excellent, which means a score of 740 or higher on the FICO scale, you'll dramatically increase your ability to qualify for the best mortgage and the lowest interest rate.

-Lenders will also look at your finances to determine if you are a good credit risk.
-Specifically, lenders want to determine the size of your gross monthly income -- your income before taxes are taken out -- compared to both your mortgage and other debts.
+Lenders will also look at your debt-to-income ratio to determine if you are a good credit risk.
+Specifically, lenders want to determine the size of your gross monthly income — your income before taxes are taken out — compared to both your mortgage and other debts.